What is After Call Work?

 How Can You Reduce After Call Work?

-Here are four quick things that it is beneficial to know to best manage how an advisor handles their ACW.
+Here are four quick things that help you manage how advisors handle their ACW.

 Encourage Detailed Note Taking